sashinpivotal/pcf-dev-students-notes/README.md

 ### Challenge questions (related to presentation)

 -   What are the complexities introduced in Microservices?
+-   Can "cloud native app" be monolith app?

 ### Challenge questions (related to lab)